-i.
-Allowance for the personal needs of the waiver participant
+vance for the personal needs of the waiver participant

-(select one):
+(selec t one):

-5 SSI standard
+SI standard

 (Optional state supplement standard

-I Medically needy income standard
+N Medically needy income standard

-7 The special income level for institutionalized persons
+Т The special income level for institutionalized persons

-A A percentage of the Federal poverty level
+A a percentage of the Federal poverty level

-Specify percentage:
+S Specify percentage:

-7 The following dollar amount:
+Τ The following dollar amount:

-Specify dollar amount: If this amount changes, this item will be revised
+S Specify dollar amount: If this amount changes, this item will be revised

-7 The following formula is used to determine the needs allowance:
+T The following formula is used to determine the needs allowance:

-, Specify formula:
+S Specify formula:

 The maintenance needs allowance is equal to the individual's total income as determined under the post eligibility process which includes income that is placed in a Miller Trust.

 (Other

-Specify:
+5 Specify:

-, specify.

-[

-a la e allowance for the personal needs of a waiver participant with a community spouse is different from mount used for the individual's maintenance allowance under 42 CFR §435.726 or 42 CFR §435.735 ain why this amount is reasonable to meet the individual's maintenance needs in the community.
+the ar allowance for the personal needs of a waiver participant with a community spouse is different from mount used for the individual's maintenance allowance under 42 CFR §435.726 or 42 CFR §435.735, in why this amount is reasonable to meet the individual's maintenance needs in the community.

+Select t one:

 A Allowance is the same

-A Allowance is different.
+Allowance is different.

-Explanation of difference:
+1 Explanation of difference:

-l